ddxgz/smartcity-demo/README.md

 Notice
 ----
-The ip of camera is defined in catch.sh.
+Currently the ip of camera and the path for storing videos are defined in catch.sh.
 Other configurations are contained in swiftclient.conf

 TODO